Device Fingerprinting

 Device fingerprinting utilizes several techniques to ensure accuracy and reliability.
 Some methods include:

-– Hashing Algorithms: These are used to convert the collected data into a unique identifier.
-Common hashing algorithms include MD5, SHA-1, and SHA-256.
+– Hashing Algorithms: These convert the collected data into a unique identifier.
+Standard hashing algorithms include MD5, SHA-1, and SHA-256.
 The choice of algorithm can affect the uniqueness and security of the fingerprint.

 – Feature Extraction: This involves identifying the most relevant attributes that contribute to the uniqueness of a device.
 For example, a combination of browser type, installed fonts, and screen resolution may be more indicative of a device than other attributes.